 Moles removal is performed in a doctor’s office by:

-• punch biopsy: area to be biopsied in anethitized.
+• Punch biopsy: area to be biopsied in anesthetized.
 Typically a 4mm punch is used to punch out the mole.
-Stiches are used to close the wound.
+Stitches are used to close the wound.

 Irregular moles need to be sampled or surgically removed and evaluated for cancer.
 The dermatologist removes the entire mole with some normal skin around it, and closes the wound with stitches.